EvotecIT/PSWriteHTML/readme.md

     - [x] Improved `New-HTMLTable` to load only required CSS/JS (hopefully nothing will be broken)
     - [x] Updated `Out-HTMLView` with all new and old parameters to keep it synced with same features as `New-HTMLTable` - hopefully I didn't break anything
     - [x] Updated some `DataTables` JS/CSS versions
+    - [ ] `New-HTMLTableOption` allows now to define `BoolAsString`, `NumberAsString` and `DateTimeFormat`
+      - [ ] This only works in `JavaScript` and `AjaxJSON` datastore.
+      - [ ] This wllows one to better control how they want their bools, numbers and DateTime displayed
+      - [ ] For example: `New-HTMLTableOption -DateTimeFormat "yyyy-MM-dd HH:mm:ss" -BoolAsString`
+      - [ ] It will make sure all dates are converted to their string representation as requested
+      - [ ] Default DateTime is `yyyy-MM-dd HH:mm:ss`
+      - [ ] This is possible thanks to `ConvertTo-JsonLiteral` which is my own implementation of `ConvertTo-JSON`
   - [x] Navigation Functionality (WIP)
     - [x] Added `New-HTMLNav` command (WIP)
     - [x] Added `New-HTMLNavLink` command (WIP)